-The research division Clinical Research is divided into the departments Clinical Research at the Frankfurt am Main site and Clinical Research and Phase I Unit at the Göttingen site.
+The research division Clinical Research is divided into the departments Clinical Research at the Frankfurt am Main site, Clinical Research and Phase I Unit at the Göttingen site and Clinical Research and Phase I and II Unit at the Berlin site.

 Clinical Research - Frankfurt am Main